AylaScientist/Snakemake_for_SNPs/README.md

 If this point doesn't work, please contact me: ayla.bcn@gmail.com

 ### Run the pipeline with the desired resources.
-This is an example for 4 threads at 4GB
+This is an example for 4 threads at 4GB.

-`snakemake --cores 4 --mem_mb 40000 `
+`snakemake --use-conda --cores 4`

 ### Set up configuration for your personal project
-Customize the workflow based on your need in
+Customize the workflow based on your need in the next file:

-`configs/config_main.yaml`.
+`./config/config_main.yaml`.

 In this file you should also change the species and the different databases for gene/transcript/protein/GO_function/KEGG correct annotation and mining of the data